JPMorgan Chase Building (San Francisco)

-The JPMorgan Chase Building is an office building in San Francisco, California, 560–584 Mission Street, on the border between South of Market and the Financial District.
+The JPMorganChase Center is an office building in San Francisco, California, 560–584 Mission Street, on the border between South of Market and the Financial District.
 Designed by architect César Pelli, the building stands 128.02 m and has about 655000 sqft of office space.
 It also has two levels of underground parking and a large plaza.
 About 400000 sqft of the building is leased to the major tenant JPMorgan Chase.
 This is one of many new highrise projects completed or under construction on Mission Street since 2000.

 Construction and design

 SF Curbed describes the building, designed by Cesar Pelli, as a "circa-2002, 31-story minimalist tower wrapped in black steel."
 The 31-story building is located at 560 Mission Street.
 Pelli took visual inspiration from the Hallidie Building.

 Says SF Gate, the plaza at 560 Mission Street as "outdoor slip of manicured heaven: terraces of grass, groves of bamboo, potted maples in between.
 Plus plenty of tables and a circular metal sculpture turning gently above a thin sheet of water," saying it has " only bamboo, Japanese maple and grass growing, along with a granite-lined pool and granite and stainless-steel sculpture."